Universal-Connect-Project/ucw-app/MONOREPO.md

 See [Turborepo documentation](https://turbo.build/repo) for more details.

 For the most part, the way you interact with NPM and a monorepo is the same as with a normal repo.
-The following commands remain the same, but will fire off the corresponding task for all monorepo apps/packages that have a task with the same name.
+The following commands remain the same, but will fire off the corresponding task for all monorepo apps/packages (workspace) that have a task with the same name.

+Read more about workspaces [here](https://turbo.build/repo/docs/handbook/workspaces)

 ### Install